How to Compress PDF Files in Java

 IronPDF is a powerful yet affordable tool for compressing PDF size in Java with many features like page rotation, HTML to PDF conversion, and image manipulation.
 These features partnered together make IronPDF a great choice when looking for low-cost solutions to compress PDFs while still getting the added benefits of the comprehensive library.

-License price starts from just $749 which offers budget-conscious developers an opportunity to access high-quality software without having to pay out large amounts.
+License pricing and options start from just $749, which offers budget-conscious developers an opportunity to access high-quality software without having to pay large amounts.
 All things considered, IronPDF provides an excellent choice for developers looking for reliable and robust PDF optimization with no hassle.